 Section 16(a) of the Exchange Act requires that Directors and executive officers, and persons who beneficially own more than 10% of the Company's equity securities, file reports of ownership and reports of changes in ownership of the Company's outstanding equity securities.
-Based on a review of these reports filed by the Company's officers and Directors, the Company believes that its officers and Directors complied with all filing requirements under Section 16(a) of the Exchange Act during 2022, except that directors Mr. Kevin S. Bloomfield, Mr. Michael R. Bird, Mr. Robert M. Bolton, Mr. Robert W. Conner, Mr. Gregory W. Feldmann, Mr. James W. Haskins, Mr. Lanny A. Kyle, O.D., Mr. E. Warren Matthews, Ms. Catharine L. Midkiff and Ms. Elizabeth L. Walsh each reported one transaction late on a Form 4.
+Based on a review of these reports filed by the Company's officers and Directors, the Company believes that its officers and Directors complied with all filing requirements under Section 16(a) of the Exchange Act during 2023, except that executive officer Ms. Jane Ann Davis reported one transaction late on a Form 4 and executive officer Mr. A. Loran Adams reported two transactions late on a Form 4.